South Sudanese Civil War: Beginning of rebellion (2013–2014)

-In the north of Unity, Pariang county is home to the Rueng Dinka—the only Dinka group in the state.
+Pariang county in northern Unity is home to the Rueng Dinka—the only Dinka group in the state.
 Fighting broke out in Pariang on 20 December, when some SPLA troops defected to the rebels.
-On 24 December, an estimated 400 defectors moved southwards from Jaw, the SPLA's northernmost operating base towards positions held by SPLA forces loyal to Koang Chuol.

-As of 26 December, the SPLA claimed they had destroyed 37 rebel vehicles in Pariang county, which remains in the hands of the SPLA.
+On 24 December, an estimated 400 defectors moved southwards from Jaw, the SPLA's northernmost operating base, towards positions held by SPLA forces loyal to Koang Chuol.
+By 26 December, the SPLA claimed to have destroyed 37 rebel vehicles in Pariang county, which remained under their control.

-Following calls from the government of South Sudan, Uganda deployed its troops to Juba to assist in securing the airport and evacuating Ugandan citizens.
+Following calls from the Government of South Sudan, Uganda deployed its troops to Juba to assist in securing the airport and evacuating Ugandan citizens.
 On 21 December a flight of three US Air Force V-22 Osprey aircraft en route to evacuate US nationals from Bor took small arms fire from the ground, injuring four Navy SEALs.
 South Sudan blamed the rebels for the incident.
 A second evacuation attempt by four UN and civilian helicopters succeeded in evacuating about 15 US nationals, Sudanese-Americans and those working in humanitarian operations, from the United Nations base in Bor on 22 December.
 Although the base was surrounded by 2,000 armed youths, a rebel commander had promised safe passage for the evacuation.
 In total 380 officials and private citizens as well as about 300 foreign citizens were flown to Nairobi.
 The United States military announced a repositioning of its forces in Africa to prepare for possible further evacuations as the United Nations warned of the planned strikes.
 Many of these reports have come from the hundreds of foreign oil company employees gathered at the airport to leave.
-Five Ugandan and ten Kenyan citizens were also evacuated from Bor and then Juba before leaving the country.
+Five Ugandan and ten Kenyan citizens were also evacuated from Bor and Juba.
 The Kenyan government said that there were 30,000 of its nationals in the country and that 10,000 had applied for emergency documents.

 On 22 December 2013, U.S. and Nigerian envoys were on their way to Juba to try to negotiate a solution.
-The U.S. envoy to the country, Donald Booth, saying that having spoken to Kiir, the latter was committed to talks with Machar without preconditions.
+The U.S. envoy to the country, Donald Booth, said that having spoken to Kiir, the latter was committed to talks with Machar without preconditions.
 Machar said that the rebel side was ready for talks that could possibly occur in Ethiopia.
 He said he wanted free and fair elections and that it is best if Kiir leaves.
 His conditions for talks were that his "comrades", including Rebecca Garang and Pagan Amum, be released from detention to be evacuated to Addis Ababa.
-Information minister Makuei said those involved in the coup would not be released and dismissed claim that the rebels had taken the major oil fields.
+Information minister Makuei said those involved in the coup would not be released and dismissed claims that the rebels had taken the major oil fields.